kubernetes/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 * `aliases` Allows users to declare their own command aliases, including options and values.
 * `defaults` Enables users to set default options to be applied to commands.
+* `credentialPluginAllowList` Enables users to specify criteria for trusting binaries to be executed by the client-go credential plugin system.

 `aliases` will not be permitted to override built-in commands but will take precedence over plugins (builtins -> aliases -> plugins).
 Any additional options